eretana14/Terraform/README.md

 # Terraform
-Repository for IaC using Akamai Terraform provider, this is to manage CPS, Property, Security and DOM
+Repository for IaC using Akamai Terraform provider, this is to manage CPS, Property, Security and DOM with Modules